kiendang/bioread/src/bert-qa/README.md

 ## Train model

 Edit paths to preprocessed data, pretrained model and output model in `run_cloze_qa.py`.
 Hyperparameters can be adjusted as well.
-The ones in the file are what I used when training BioreadLite on 1 single V100 GPU for 2 epochs using 40000 examples in the training set (5%) for training and 5000 in the dev set (10%) for validation.
+The ones in the file are what I used when training BioReadLite on 1 single V100 GPU for 2 epochs using 40000 examples in the training set (5%) for training and 5000 in the dev set (10%) for validation.

 ```sh
 python run_cloze_qa.py --train